 7. Improves Skin Health

-When you snap a dandelion stem, the milky white fluid that drips onto your fingers is actually beneficial for your skin.
-This fluid is alkaline, and it has fungicidal, germicidal, and insecticidal properties.
-It can be used to relieve itching or irritation caused by certain skin conditions such as eczema, ringworm, and psoriasis.
+When you snap a dandelion stem, the milky white fluid is actually beneficial for skin — it’s alkaline and has fungicidal, germicidal, and insecticidal properties.
+Applied topically, it can relieve itching and irritation from eczema, ringworm, and psoriasis.

-In addition, studies have shown that dandelion leaf and flower extracts can serve as protective agents against UVB damage.
+Studies have also shown that dandelion leaf and flower extracts may serve as protective agents against UVB damage.

 8. High In Vitamin A